-I’m not exactly sure how I lived without plum butter for the first 30 years of my life, but now I’m absolutely confident I don’t want to live without it.
-A piece of toast smothered with butter and a generous bit of plum butter is my quick breakfast solution to a tired morning (along with some eggs of course).
+I’m not sure how I lived without plum butter for the first 30 years of my life, but now I’m confident I don’t want to live without it.
+Some eggs and a piece of toast smothered with butter and plum butter is my quick breakfast solution for a tired morning.

-This recipe is also great if you need to use up a whole lot of plums.
+This recipe is also great if you need to use up a whole lot of plums very quickly.
 Last year I went through about 20 pounds of plums using this recipe and this one for plum crisp.

 Prep time: 25 minutes

 Cook time: 3 hours 30 minutes

 5 pounds Italian plums, pitted and quartered (about 70 green/yellow-fleshed plums)